 PCOS Lifestyle Recommendations

-Quitting Smoking
+Smoking Cessation

-Avoiding Endocrine Disruptors
+Avoid Endocrine Disruptors

-Over the years, it has been suggested that endocrine disruptor chemicals Bisphenol A (BPA) may contribute to the rise in PCOS.
+Over the years, it has been suggested that endocrine disruptor chemicals, Bisphenol A (aka, BPA), may contribute to the rise in PCOS.
 Some animal studies have found that BPA exposure disrupted ovarian and reproductive functions in females while a 2017 systematic review and meta-analysis found that PCOS patients had significantly higher BPA levels compared to a control group.
 Researchers from this study believe that BPA might be involved in the insulin-resistance and hyperandrogenism of PCOS, however more high quality studies are needed to explore this association.

 Weight Loss for PCOS Management

-Its important to note, however, that not all women with PCOS struggle with insulin resistance or diabetes – I’m a good example right here.
-Furthermore, a lot of experts like Julie Duffy Dillon says that doling out universal weight loss advice to women with PCOS could actually have really dangerous effects.
+Weight loss is commonly recommended for individuals with PCOS as it is based on research suggesting that obesity and abdominal fat can exacerbate PCOS symptoms by increasing insulin resistance.
+However, not all individuals with PCOS struggle with insulin resistance or diabetes – I’m a good example of that.
+Furthermore, a lot of experts suggest that doling out universal weight loss advice to those with PCOS could actually have really dangerous effects.

 For one, disordered eating is significantly more prevalent in women with PCOS with 86% of patients with PCOS presenting with a subclinical eating disorder.
 While it’s unclear why this is, it’s likely related to the shame that women carry and the pressure that’s been placed on this population to lose weight at any expense.

-Other point Julie mentions is the role of binge eating.
-Research has found that many people with PCOS experience binge eating because yo-yo dieting predicts binge eating.
+Julie also mentioned that many people with PCOS experience binge eating, because yo-yo dieting predicts binge eating.
 With the many hormonal issues going on with PCOS, like high circulating insulin, these issues can lead to really intense cravings.
-So if someone with PCOS goes on a diet and eliminates foods like carbs and sugar, that will intensify those cravings.
-It’s important to note that PCOS cravings are nothing like the common cravings that people without PCOS experience.
+In other words, if someone with PCOS goes on a diet and eliminates foods like carbs and sugar, that will intensify those cravings.

-PCOS cravings are different.
+“PCOS cravings are different.
 They’re primal.
 Every cell in the body is screaming: EAT.
 It’s like someone who’s been drowning, and finally coming to the surface and breathing and gasping for air.
 PCOS cravings are the same.
-So when we tell people, just lose weight, it’s basically telling people, not to be so obsessed with air.
-That’s silly because we need air to breathe and we need food to live.
+So when we tell people, just lose weight, it’s basically telling people not to be so obsessed with air.
+That’s silly because we need air to breathe and we need food to live“

-Why Weight Loss may Worsen PCOS
+Can Weight Loss Worsen PCOS?

-I asked Julie how weight loss could actually worsen PCOS.
-Julie has found that weight cycling or yo-yo dieting is actually connected to higher insulin levels, higher testosterone, higher cortisol, higher cholesterol and higher blood pressure.All of these things are connected to PCOS, which can only worsen symptoms.
+According to Julie, weight cycling or yo-yo dieting is actually connected to higher insulin levels, higher testosterone, higher cortisol, higher cholesterol and higher blood pressure.
+All of these things are connected to PCOS, which can only worsen symptoms.

 Researchers have found that people with PCOS are in a chronic pro-inflammatory state which is connected to lots of fatigue and brain fog.
 They’ve also connected that same pro-inflammatory state to weight cycling.
 Again, all of this is worsening the symptoms of PCOS.